Shop Subscribe

 Step one is laying the foundation.
 Set expectations to leave no ambiguity for teachers and students regarding where they stand.
 Including parents and students in the conversation when determining these policies can also help keep everyone invested in making it work.

 Pulling this together can seem daunting because the first step is often the hardest, and it’s hard to know what resources to trust.
 State laws that create a safe classroom environment can provide an excellent framework to get the ball rolling.
-Though states sometimes address bullying differently, they all have basic requirements that give school districts a minimum bar.
+Though states sometimes address bullying differently, they all have basic requirements that set a minimum bar for school districts.
 That outline can be a great starting point for developing a robust plan.

 Set clear expectations for how to respond

 Setting the rules is a good first step for prevention, but it’s also important for teachers, staff, and students to understand the expectations for intervention and reporting.
-80% of bullying incidents have bystanders, so empowering those bystanders with the best intervention techniques can have a dramatic impact.
+80% of bullying incidents involve bystanders, so empowering them with effective intervention techniques can have a dramatic impact.

 teacher consoling student privately provides safe environment